microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/getting_started.md

 This workshop is designed to help you get started with the Azure AI Agents Service and the Python SDK.
 The workshop is divided into multiple labs, each focusing on a specific feature of the Azure AI Agents Service.
 The labs are designed to be completed in sequence, with each lab building on the previous one.

+## Lab Structure

+Each lab in this workshop has an **introduction** that explains the relevant concepts, thus is followed by an **exercise** that guide you through the process of implementing the feature.

 ## Prerequisites

 1. If you are at an event such as the AI Tour then the complete environment is already set up for you.
 Follow these instructions: